JuanPabloYL/country--api-challenge/README.md

 ### What I learned

-I learned to create interesting animations with scss, implement different functionalities with asyn await.
+I learned to create interesting animations with scss, implement different functionalities with async/ await.

 ### Continued development